electronstudio/godot_space/docs/tutorial.md

 	queue_free()
 ```

 7. Repeat steps 1-5 for `enemy_bullet.tscn` scene.
-(No need to edit the script and add the function again, since it's the same script and you already did it.)
+(No need to edit the script and add the function again,
+since it's the same script and you already did it.)

-8. Test the game again.
+8. Test the game again.  _What does the `area_entered` signal do?_

 ## Make enemy collide